-If you’re an Airbnb host in Edinburgh and you’re stuck for ideas when it comes to putting together a list of things to see and do for your guests – never fear!
-We have pulled together recommendations from our GuestReady team in Edinburgh including the best local eateries, some family-friendly fun in the city and a Google Local Guide for you to share with your guests.
+If you’re stuck for ideas when it comes to putting together a list of things to see – never fear!
+We have pulled together recommendations from our GuestReady team in Edinburgh including the best local eateries, some family-friendly fun in the city and a Google Local Guide for you to share with your friends.

 Table of contents